Limych/ha-average/README.md

 1. Have [HACS][hacs] installed, this will allow you to easily manage and track updates.
 1. Search for "Blueprint".
 1. Click Install below the found integration.
+1. _If you want to configure component via Home Assistant UI..._\
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Blueprint".
+    in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Blueprint".
+1. _If you want to configure component via `configuration.yaml`..._\
+    follow instructions below, then restart Home Assistant.

 ### Manual installation